Down II: A Bustle in Your Hedgerow

 Down II: A Bustle in Your Hedgerow is the second studio album by American band Down, released on March 26, 2002.
 The subtitle "A Bustle in Your Hedgerow" is borrowed from the lyrics of "Stairway to Heaven" by Led Zeppelin.

 Background

 Down II was the band's first album in seven years since the release of NOLA, the longest gap between their three studio albums to date.
 Being a supergroup, the band went on hiatus in 1996 so that members could focus on their main bands (namely Eyehategod, Corrosion of Conformity, Crowbar, and Pantera).
 Down reformed in 1999 with Pantera bassist Rex Brown replacing Todd Strange.
-The band wanted the album to have a "bluesy" feel, so they moved into Phil Anselmo's barn, dubbed "Nodferatu's Lair", in Southern Louisiana where they lived and recorded the album in 28 days without anyone leaving the house.
+The band wanted the album to have a "bluesy" feel, so they moved into Phil Anselmo's barn for the recording.

+Also in 2002, the band recorded an acoustic version of "Stone the Crow" that was never officially released although it can be heard on YouTube.

 Critical reception

 Down II was not received as well as the band's debut release, NOLA.
 Blabbermouth reviewer Borivoj Krgin stated, "Down II appears to have been thrown together more haphazardly, with much of the material falling short of the standard set by Down's classic debut offering."
 However, UK critics were more enthusiastic, with Metal Hammer awarding the album 8/10 and Rock Sound declaring it "a storming experience from the depths" and rating it at 4/5.
 Despite its poor US reviews, the album debuted at number 44 on the Billboard 200.